RobTillaart/MAX14661/README.md

 and optional the Wire interface as parameter.
 - **bool begin()** initializes the wire interface
 - **bool begin(sda, scl)** idem, for the ESP32 where one can choose the I2C pins.
-- **bool isConnected()** checks if the address is visable on the I2C bus
+- **bool isConnected()** checks if the address is visible on the I2C bus.

 ### PAIR interface

 The functions in this interface part all work symmetrical on the A and B line.
 They are managed as a PAIR.
-So this is ideal e.g. to multiplex an I2C bus.
+So this is ideal e.g. to multiplex an I2C bus or a Serial TX/RX pair line.

 The interface allows to have multiple lines A/B open in parallel.